LowryRequiem/College-Obi-Vault/UL 4th Year Vault/Literary Modernism Week 3.md

 Notable criticisms by *Chunua Achebe* **racism in the Heart of Darkness**

 The text does argue against colonialism *but also dehumanizes Africans*

+# T.S.
+Eliot and "The Love Song of J. Alfred Prufrock"

+## T.S.
+Eliot

+- **Background**: T.S.
+Eliot was a renowned American-British poet, essayist, and playwright who lived from 1888 to 1965.
+- **Significance**: He is considered one of the most influential poets of the 20th century and played a pivotal role in the development of modernist poetry.

+## "The Love Song of J. Alfred Prufrock"

+- **Publication**: First published in 1915.
+- **Genre**: A dramatic monologue.
+- **Summary**: The poem is a stream of consciousness where the speaker, J. Alfred Prufrock, expresses his deep insecurities and anxieties.
+He obsesses over his image, social standing, and fear of rejection, particularly in romantic relationships.
+Ultimately, he questions the value of pursuing love and meaning in a seemingly indifferent and superficial world.

+## Themes

+1. **Alienation and Isolation**: Prufrock is portrayed as a lonely figure, unable to connect due to social anxiety and self-doubt.
+Reflects a broader sense of alienation in modern urban life.
+2. **Self-Doubt and Insecurity**: The poem explores Prufrock's constant self-examination and fear of inadequacy, highlighting themes of insecurity.
+3. **The Modern Condition**: Eliot comments on the fragmented and disillusioned nature of modern existence, where people struggle to find meaning and connection.

+## Poetic Techniques

+1. **Imagery**: Vivid and unsettling imagery portrays Prufrock's inner turmoil and disordered thoughts.
+2. **Allusion**: The poem contains literary and cultural allusions, adding depth and complexity to its themes.
+3. **Irony**: Irony underscores the contrast between Prufrock's fantasies and his timid actions.

+## Relation to T.S.
+Eliot

+- Eliot's own experiences of disillusionment and alienation in the early 20th century are reflected in the poem.
+It represents the themes and concerns that preoccupied Eliot throughout his career as a poet.

+In summary, "The Love Song of J. Alfred Prufrock" is a modernist masterpiece by T.S.
+Eliot that delves into the inner psyche of its protagonist, exploring themes of alienation, self-doubt, and the complexities of modern life.
+Eliot's use of poetic techniques and personal connection to the poem make it a significant work in 20th-century literature.